 For you visual learners out there, here’s a map that shows the states.
 Remember, use this map to determine if the state you are based in is an origin or destination based sales tax state.

-Origin vs. Destination Based Tax for Remote Sellers
+Origin vs. Destination Based Sales Tax for Remote Sellers